thanhtut/fileserver-edx/README.md

     },
 Make sure the folder value for "ROOT_PATH" has the write permisson for the user www-data.

 ##Deploying fileserver edx.

 Deploying the fileserver can be done in the same way as edX handles deployment of apps such as forum.
 The deployment makes use of gunicorn and nginx.
-The management of the gunicorn processes for the application can be achieved using supervisor.
+The management of the gunicorn WSGI processes for the application can be achieved using supervisor.
 Deployment can be done in the following steps

 + Check out fileserveredx.
 + Configuring nginx